msu-eele-fpga/final-project-zach-ian/linux/README.md

 Folder for Linux related files.
+Including device tree address definition and drivers for each device.